Women are Headed Back to Work Unhappy. 11 Things We Can Do To Change That.

 Create Work-Life Balance allowances or subsidize discounts for vendors that provide home relief services like meal prepping, extracurricular transportation, assistance with virtual schooling, elderly care, and childcare expenses.

-Eliminate the subtle penalty employees experience when they take off days by creating a mandatory PTO policy.
+Eliminate the subtle penalty employees experience when they take off days by re-evaluating the PTO policy.
 This may help eliminate the guilt working women experience when taking time off to simply care for a child, elderly dependents, or themselves.

 Offer personal development courses that are more than professional development hiding in sheep’s clothing.
 Offer dance classes, painting, and opportunities to explore their creative side.
 Also, consider offering classes that address their out of office challenges like healthy co-parenting and Air-Fryer cooking classes.
 Women want to connect with their lives and passions outside of work.